Ghana Service and Learning Trip

 • Ghana also requires a Yellow Fever Vaccination as well as Malaria pills.
 The cost will be dependent on your medical provider.

-• Spending money – You will be responsible to cover your meals while traveling to and from Ghana and when we travel to Cape Coast (plan on 5 meals ranging from $10-$25).
+• Spending money – You will be responsible to cover your meals while traveling to and from Ghana.
+While in country you will be responsible for 5 meals ($20/each).
 You will also want some money for souvenirs and snacks.
-We would suggest $150- $250 depending on how much you eat.
+We would suggest $250 depending on how much you eat.
 Yes, you can bring plenty of snacks and protein/granola bars.

 How does fundraising work?
 Do you offer scholarships?